By Sorsa Editorial

 print(f" Likes: {tweet['likes_count']} Views: {tweet['view_count']}")

-Each search request returns up to 20 tweets, and every tweet includes the full author profile embedded in the user field.
-No extra request needed to get the tweeter's follower count, bio, or verification status.
-That is a significant cost difference from the official API, where expanding user data adds $0.01 per user to your bill.
+Each search request returns up to 20 tweets, and every tweet includes the full author profile in the user field.
+There is no extra request (and no extra charge) to get the tweeter's follower count or verification status, unlike the official API where expanding user data adds $0.010 per user.
+The search endpoint supports the same advanced operators you would type into X search (from:, to:, since:, until:, quoted phrases, hashtags).
+The full list is in our Twitter search operators cheat sheet.

 Get Followers